LLFIO v2.00

 Do not redirect the stdin for a launched process.

-Definition: process_handle.hpp:52
+Definition process_handle.hpp:52

 ◆ caching

-enum llfio_v2_xxx::handle::caching : unsigned char
+enum class llfio_v2_xxx::handle::caching : unsigned char

 stronginherited